ryanpeh/SmartNUS/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `SmartNUS` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add Multiple Choice question and options**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to add an MCQ question and its options, indicating the correct answer.
-4. AddressBook deletes the person
+2. SmartNUS saves the question, its options and the correct answer.

+**Extensions**

+* 1a.
+User does not specify any options.
+* SmartNUS shows error message.
   Use case ends.

+* 1b.
+User does not specify the correct answer.
+* SmartNUS shows error message.
+  Use case ends.

+* 1c.
+User specifies more than one correct answer.
+* SmartNUS shows error message.
+  Use case ends.

+**Use case: Add True/False question**

+**MSS**

+1. User requests to add a True/False question, indicating the correct answer.
+2. SmartNUS saves the question and the correct answer.

 **Extensions**

+* 1a.
+User does not specify the correct answer.
+    * 1a1.
+SmartNUS shows error message.
+      Use case ends.

+* 1b.
+User specifies more than one correct answer.
+    * 1b1.
+SmartNUS shows error message.
+      Use case ends.

+**Use case: Delete a question**

+**MSS**

+1. User requests to list questions.
+2. SmartNUS shows a list of all questions.
+3. User requests to delete a specific question in the list.
+4. SmartNUS deletes the question.
+    Use case ends.

+**Extensions**

 * 2a.
 The list is empty.
+    * 2a1.
+SmartNUS shows message that there are no questions.
       Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
+SmartNUS shows an error message.
+      Use case resumes at Step 2.

+**Use case: Tag a question**

+**MSS**

+1. User requests to list questions.
+2. SmartNUS shows a list of all questions.
+3. User requests to tag a specific question in the list with specific tag(s).
+4. SmartNUS tags the question with the specified tags.
+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.
+    * 2a1.
+SmartNUS shows message that there are no questions.
+      Use case ends.

+* 3a.
+The given index is invalid.
-AddressBook shows an error message.
+    * 3a1.
+SmartNUS shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at Step 2.

-*{More to be added}*
+* 3b.
+At least one specified tag does not exist.
+    * 3b1.
+SmartNUS creates tags that do not exist.
+      Use case resumes at Step 4.

+**Use case: Start a quiz**

+**MSS**

+1. User requests to start a quiz, specifying number of questions and tags.
+2. SmartNUS shows a question from one of the specified tags and its options.
+3. User chooses one option.
+4. SmartNUS shows the correct option (answer).
+5. Steps 2 to 4 are repeated until the user has answered the number of questions he/she specified when starting the quiz.
+6. SmartNUS shows the user’s score (number of questions correct and total number of questions answered).

+**Extensions**

+* 1a.
+Number of questions is invalid (negative or more than total number of questions).
+    * 1a1.
+SmartNUS shows error message.
+      Use case ends.

+* 1b.
+At least one tag does not exist.
+    * 1b1.
+SmartNUS shows an error message.
+      Use case ends.

+* 2a.
+User did not specify any tags.
+    * 2a1.
+SmartNUS shows any question (that has not yet been shown in the quiz) and its options.
+      Use case resumes at Step 3.

+* 5a.
+User did not specify number of questions.
+    * 5a1.
+Steps 2 to 4 are repeated until all questions from the specified tags have been shown.
+      Use case resumes at Step 6.

 ### Non-Functional Requirements